Human nature versus nature

 Who has been paying for all this?
 How can Steven Pinker rush to conclude that the inner demons of humans have mollified?
 That might be partially true among some humans but there is nothing to cure sick Earth.
 Everyone talks only about caring for and increasing the potential of people and their communities.

-Have you ever thought that humans hate one another more than they do any other species of animals?
+Have you ever thought that humans hate one another more than do any other species of animals?
 Humans are subject to more diseases than all other animals.
 Their arrogance of their wealth and knowledge makes them most unteachable with respect to nature.
 As a species, humans are degenerate, brutal, liars and fakes.
-Humans pretend to be reasonable and be guided by nature but are unable to truly discern what they ought to do and what they should avoid.
+Humans pretend to be reasonable; but find it difficult to be guided by nature.
+As aresult they cannot truly discern what they ought to do and what they should avoid.
 For some reason humans are equipped to increase their vices.
 They proficiently prove that white is black and black is white, and thus become rich.
 Yet they are unable to feed all fellow humans.
 The world is miserable.

 It is impossible to restore biodiversity and save sick Earth and at the same time satisfy human greed.
 Every human action reinforces BHG.
-Clean energy production, doubling employment per dollar spent on combustible fuel, grand scale restoration of forest ecosystems, all such actions are designed to save humans and not sick Earth.
+All actions such as producing clean energy, doubling employment per dollar spent on fuel, restoring forest ecosystems on a grand scale, will save humans but not sick Earth.
 When natural phenomena such as fires, hurricanes, typhoons and droughts occur, humans protect and save themselves; no one talks about saving the Earth nor its animals or the ecosystem.

 Humankind, scared by Earth’s rising fever, fear the unknown damage that climate will cause to their greed.
-Will the commercial and finacial machine slowdown?
-Will the rich unable to exploit the poor as before?
-They fear the escalating heat waves, mega-droughts, being frozen to death, or being drowned by a tsunami.
+Are we prepared to slowdown our commercial and finacial machine?
+Will the rich stop exploiting the poor?
+Above all, humans fear the escalating heat waves, mega-droughts, being frozen to death, or being drowned by a tsunami.

 Yet, with friends like humans, who needs enemies?